 Emperor Hadrian mainly to allow him to walk alongside fountains and small elegant buildings.
 The Sultans too enjoyed walking and the last section of their residence was made up of gardens which reached on one side the Golden Horn and on the other the Sea of Marmara; today the construction of a railway and of a large coastal road have greatly reduced the size of these gardens; they also led to the pulling down of Topkapi, a gate at sea level which was protected by cannon (top in Turkish).

-Because Constantinople is not Capri, the sultans could not walk in their gardens the whole year round; for this reason they built a wooden pavilion with very large windows where they could stay indoors and at the same time enjoy the view of their trees and beloved tulips.
+The sultans could not walk in their gardens the whole year round; for this reason they built a wooden pavilion with very large windows where they could stay indoors and at the same time enjoy the view of their trees and beloved tulips.

-Mecidiye Pavilion (1840) seen from the promenade along the waterfront
+Mecidiye Pavilion (1840) seen from the promenade along the waterfront which offers a fine view also of the kitchens of Topkapi Sarayi

 The newest structure of Topkapi Sarayi is the Mecidiye Pavilion that was built by Sultan Abdulmecit I at the eastern edge of the fourth courtyard.